elmtree-askmo/cloudcannon-app/content/learn/nursing/what-safety-protocols-should-be-followed-to-prevent-exposure-to-hazardous-substances.md

 url: /learn/nursing/questions/what-safety-protocols-should-be-followed-to-prevent-exposure-to-hazardous-substances
 score: -1.0
 related_article1:
-    id: 169665
+    id: 169680
-    title: What are the key expectations from healthcare providers to ensure patient safety in hospitals?
+    title: >-
+        What are the essential components of an emergency response plan in a healthcare setting?
     subject: Nursing
-    url: /learn/nursing/questions/what-are-the-key-expectations-from-healthcare-providers-to-ensure-patient-safety-in-hospitals
+    url: /learn/nursing/questions/what-are-the-essential-components-of-an-emergency-response-plan-in-a-healthcare-setting
 related_article2:
-    id: 169678
+    id: 169680
-    title: How should medical equipment be maintained to ensure its functionality and safety?
+    title: >-
+        What are the essential components of an emergency response plan in a healthcare setting?
     subject: Nursing
-    url: /learn/nursing/questions/how-should-medical-equipment-be-maintained-to-ensure-its-functionality-and-safety
+    url: /learn/nursing/questions/what-are-the-essential-components-of-an-emergency-response-plan-in-a-healthcare-setting
 related_article3:
-    id: 169664
+    id: 169669
-    title: How can the effectiveness of risk management strategies be evaluated in a healthcare setting?
+    title: >-
+        What are the responsibilities of the Health and Safety Executive in maintaining workplace safety standards?
     subject: Nursing
-    url: /learn/nursing/questions/how-can-the-effectiveness-of-risk-management-strategies-be-evaluated-in-a-healthcare-setting
+    url: /learn/nursing/questions/what-are-the-responsibilities-of-the-health-and-safety-executive-in-maintaining-workplace-safety-standards
 related_article4:
-    id: 169679
+    id: 169667
-    title: What strategies can be implemented to maintain a safe and hygienic hospital environment?
+    title: >-
+        What are the best practices for safe medication prescription and administration to avoid errors?
     subject: Nursing
-    url: /learn/nursing/questions/what-strategies-can-be-implemented-to-maintain-a-safe-and-hygienic-hospital-environment
+    url: /learn/nursing/questions/what-are-the-best-practices-for-safe-medication-prescription-and-administration-to-avoid-errors
 related_article5:
-    id: 169668
+    id: 169684
-    title: How should controlled substances be handled and stored to ensure regulatory compliance?
+    title: >-
+        How can hospitals address challenges in meeting the nutritional needs of patients?
     subject: Nursing
-    url: /learn/nursing/questions/how-should-controlled-substances-be-handled-and-stored-to-ensure-regulatory-compliance
+    url: /learn/nursing/questions/how-can-hospitals-address-challenges-in-meeting-the-nutritional-needs-of-patients
 ---

 &nbsp;